aleen42/PersonalWiki/projectManagement/quality/quality.md

 ### 13. Q&A

-- Which of the following is an input of the process of controlling costs?
+- What is a standard of measurement in quality management.
-    - Cost forecasts
+    - milestone
-    - Change requests
+    - merge
-    - Work performance data
+    - metric
-    - Scope baseline
+    - matrix

 > answer: <strong>*Work performance data.*</strong>